 Celebrating Places That Matter

-The Prince of Wales Prize recognizes communities and their local governments for the successful heritage stewardship of a town, city, rural region, First Nation reserve or community, or district.
+The Prince of Wales Prize recognizes communities and their local governments for the successful heritage stewardship of a town, city, First Nations reserve or community, rural region, or district.
 Special consideration will be given to places with a long track record and demonstrated results in bringing heritage to life through a combination of political will, good policy-making and effective citizen engagement.

 Learn more: Prince of Wales Prize

 The Ecclesiastical Insurance Cornerstone Awards bring national attention to exemplary projects and places that contribute to quality of life and sense of place, and illustrate the viability of heritage buildings and sites for traditional or new uses.
-The awards will be presented in two categories, with the potential for multiple awards in each category:
+The awards are presented in two categories, with the potential for up to six (6) awards in each category:

-A: Projects completed between 2012 and 2017 that have creatively renewed or transformed historic places or landscapes for new uses.
+A. Transformative Projects Projects completed between 2013 and 2018 that have creatively renewed or transformed historic places or landscapes for new or traditional uses; and

-B: Owners and organizations using historic places or landscapes in ways that illustrate extraordinary resilience, significance, and benefit to a community over a sustained period of time, with a successful track record of 10 years or more.
+B. Resilient Places Historic places or landscapes that illustrate extraordinary resilience, significance, and benefit to a community over a sustained period of time, with a successful track record of 10 years or more.

 Special consideration will be given to places and projects that reflect one or more of the following principles: